-The studies focusing on ED-XRF performance and measurements on quartz substrates are yet relatively few.
-Chiari et al., (2018) investigated the absorption on quartz substrates by using ED-XRF and Particle Induced X-ray Emission (PIXE) by comparing PM10 samples collected on Teflon and quartz substrates.
+- 55 ICP-MS or other destructive techniques, and oxidative potential (Guascito et al., 2023).
+Thereby, it would be useful to use ED-XRF for elemental analysis on quartz substrates.
+ED-XRF on quartz suffers of absorption effects due to the penetration of the particles into the fibres of quartz, mainly affecting low energy X-rays, i.e. light elements (Chiari et al., 2018). - The studies focusing on ED-XRF performance and measurements on quartz substrates are yet relatively few.
+60 Chiari et al., (2018) investigated the absorption on quartz substrates by using ED-XRF and PIXE by comparing PM10 samples collected on Teflon and quartz substrates.
 The showed limits of detection (LODs) were significantly higher on quartz substrates, but good correlations between measurements on the two substrates, suggesting that average correction factors can be used for ED-XRF application on quartz substrates.
 However, the light elements (Na, Mg, Al, and Si) were not included in the analysis.
-Okuda et al. (2013) showed that the ED-XRF can be successfully applied to the determination of twelve elements (not including the light ones) on quartz filters.
-In Manousakas et al. (2013), ten elements were determined on PM{10} samples collected on both substrates with significant greater

-70 uncertainty on quartz substrates compared to Teflon.
-Yatkin et al. (2012) compared standardless ED-XRF analysis of thirteen elements with ICP-MS analysis on Teflon and quartz filters and showed that, using appropriate correction factors, the results on quartz filters were also reasonable for Al. Similar conclusions were also obtained by Steinhoff et al. (2000) comparing ED-XRF analysis with atomic spectrometric methods such as graphite furnace atomic absorption spectroscopy (GF-AAS) and inductively coupled plasma optical emission spectroscopy (ICP-OES).
-Gupta et al. (2021) compared 75 measurements of seven elements using power-adapted wavelength dispersive WD-XRF with flame atomic absorption spectrometry (FAAS) on PM{2.5} samples collected on quartz filters.
+Okuda et al. (2013) showed that the ED-XRF can be successfully applied to the determination - 65 of twelve elements (not including the light ones) on quartz filters.
+In Manousakas et al. (2013), ten elements were determined on PM10 samples collected on both substrates with significant greater uncertainty on quartz substrates compared to Teflon.
+Yatkin et al. (2012) compared standardless ED-XRF analysis of thirteen elements with ICP-MS analysis on Teflon and quartz filters and showed that, using appropriate correction factors, the results on quartz filters were also reasonable for Al. Similar conclusions were also obtained by Steinhoff et al. (2000) comparing ED-XRF - 70 analysis with atomic spectrometric methods (GF-AAS and ICP-OES).
+Gupta et al. (2021) compared measurements of seven elements using power-adapted wavelength dispersive WD-XRF with flame atomic absorption spectrometry (FAAS) on PM2.5 samples collected on quartz filters.
 Their results showed a good correlation for five elements (Al, Ca, Fe, K, and Na) and limited or negligible correlation for Ni and Zn.